Sierra Grant Program

 Schools or units of government: Submit your request on official letterhead and attach only the first two documents requested.

 Make a copy for your records.
-Submit all materials to a Bank of the Sierra Area Manager, who will submit your request, make funding recommendations, and be your contact for information and status updates.
+Submit all materials to a Bank of the Sierra Market President, who will submit your request, make funding recommendations, and be your contact for information and status updates.

 Who we give to